helluvamatt/Minecraft-Overviewer/README.rst

 Changes by FabianN
 ------------------
-This is just my personal configuration of Overviewer and I decided to share it, maybe make it easier for someone to host their own map with MapMarkers integration (and possibly more, in the future).
-My additions would not be possible without the work of others.
+This is just my personal configuration of Overviewer and I decided to share it, maybe make it easier for someone to host their own map with MapMarkers integration and many other great additions.
+My additions would not be possible without the work of others who created many of these components (I just put it all together).
 Here the pieces of code from others that I have intergrated with my package of Overviewer:

 * The user's skin showing up as their icon on the map.
 Thanks to ethzero/Billiam for the Player-Avatar add-on. https://github.com/Billiam/Minecraft-Overviewer-Addons